LEAT-EDGE/qualia/docs/ConfigurationFile.md

 - `"ResNetStride"`: ResNet with Strided Convolutions
     - Parameters:
         - Same as ResNet, plus:
-        - `pool_sizes`: List of integers, pooling sizes for each layer
+		- `pool_sizes`: List of integers specifying pooling sizes for each layer
+		- `strides`: List of integers specifying actual stride values

 - `"TorchVisionModel"`: Models from torchvision
 	- Parameters: